Bingi-Man/Debian-Xfce-Tweaks/README.md

 options nvidia NVreg_RegistryDwords="OverrideMaxPerf=0x1"
 options nvidia-drm modeset=1
 options nvidia-drm fbdev=1

-4.4.3 Profiling to user:

-Bash

-sudo nano /etc/modprobe.d/nvidia-options.conf

-Uncomment (remove the #) the following line if it exists, or add it if it doesn't:
+# Uncomment the line below to allow non-admin users to use profiling tools:

-options nvidia-current NVreg_RestrictProfilingToAdminUsers=0
+# options nvidia-current NVreg_RestrictProfilingToAdminUsers=0

+Note: The last line is commented out by default.
+Uncommenting it allows non-admin users to use NVIDIA profiling tools, which can be useful but also has security implications.

+4.4.3 Profiling to user

+See 4.4.2 - this is a duplicate.

-4.4.4 Update Initramfs:
+4.4.4 Update Initramfs

-Bash

 sudo update-initramfs -u

+Reboot

 reboot

 4.5 Nvidia Patch (removes restriction on maximum number of simultaneous NVENC video encoding sessions)

-Bash

 git clone https://github.com/keylase/nvidia-patch.git
 cd nvidia-patch
 sudo bash ./patch.sh

 4.6 Overclocking

 WARNING: Overclocking can damage your hardware.
-Proceed with extreme caution, monitor temperatures, and test stability thoroughly.
+Proceed with extreme caution, and increase values incrementally, testing thoroughly after each change.
+Monitor temperatures closely.

 4.6.1 Benchmark